This post may contain affiliate links. Please see my disclosure policy for details.

 What is the cost of entry to Polonnaruwa

-The cost is quite hefty at $25 USD but it is a UNESCO world heritage site and your contribution goes towards the upkeep of this wonderful place.
+The ticket prices for Polonnaruwa are quite hefty at $25 USD per person.
+But, it is a UNESCO world heritage site and your contribution goes towards the upkeep of this wonderful place.

 Admittedly, I’m a little bit of a history buff.
 I just find that learning about history is such a great way to understand a country and I love to imagine what it would have been like all those years ago.